Guidance for Web Developers

 Use appropriate accessibility supported technologies.

 WCAG 2.0 requires the use of accessibility supported technologies, a term which is defined in the WCAG 2.0 glossary and explained in more detail in Understanding WCAG 2.0.
-Examples of accessibility supported technologies are HTML, XHTML, CSS, DOM scripting, and tagged PDF.
+Examples of accessibility supported technologies are HTML, XHTML, CSS, DOM scripting, and PDF/UA-compliant PDF.

 Even when a technology does provide accessibility support, it is generally not automatic: the web developer must take care to employ those features of the technology so as to use it in accessibility supported ways, as required for conformance.